yuang-chen/ToT-TPDS25/README.md

 ### Warning
 This implementation utilizes Tensor Cores with 16-bit `half` type, which may introduce precision errors during count summation, particularly with large graphs.
-Using the `-e 1` flag to extract the upper triangular portion of the can mitigate precision problems in some cases.
+Using the `-e 1` flag to extract the upper triangular portion of the graph can mitigate precision problems in some cases.

 ## Requirements